Trump's World Pulses With Promising News

 I would be willing to “shut down” government if the Democrats do not give us the votes for Border Security, which includes the Wall!
 Must get rid of Lottery, Catch & Release etc. and finally go to system of Immigration based on MERIT!
 We need great people coming into our Country!— Donald J. Trump (@realDonaldTrump) July 29, 2018

 An impulsive weekend moment, perhaps.
-But on Monday, taking questions at the White House with Conte, the president explicitly repeated his threat:
+But on Monday, taking questions at the White House with Conte, Trump explicitly repeated his threat:

 "Personally, if we don't get border security after many, many years of talk, I would have no problem doing a shutdown.
 It's time we had proper border security, we're the laughingstock of the world."